 Mattias Lauwers joined the Keays lab in 2011 as a PhD student.
 Mattias was responsible for discovering the “cuticulosome” in Avian hair cells (Lauwers et al, Current Biology, 2013).
 Mattias was a brilliant experimentalist, a patient and thoughtful scientist, a lover of all things made of cheese, and a wonderful friend.
 He died following a mountain biking accident on September 12th 2014.
 There are no words to describe how much we miss him.

 Jasmin Morandell joined the Keays lab in 2013 as a Masters student.
 Jasmin’s thesis focused on Tubb2b, a gene that has been implicated in a variety of brain disorders.
 Jasmin showed that Tubb2b undergoes a developmental transition in cortical neurons.
 Tubb2b is abundantly expressed in both progenitors and post-mitotic neurons in development, but is restricted to the glial lineage in adulthood (See Breuss and Morandell, Journal of Comparative Neurology 2015).
-Jasmin is currently undertaking a doctorate at the Austrian Institute of Technology.
+Jasmin performed her doctorate at the Austrian Institute of Technology with Prof. Gaia Novarino on Cul3 and neuronal migration.
+In 2022 she was awarded a Marie Curie Fellowship!

 Andreas Braun joined the Keays lab in 2009 as a diploma student.
 Andreas profiled the expression of tubulin genes during neurodevelopment.
 He showed that Tuba8 is expressed at very low levels in the developing brain, whereas Tubb5 is enriched in stem cells and post-mitotic neurons.
 Andreas completed his doctorate at the Centre for Gene Regulation in Barcelona, before pursing a career in management consulting.
 See Braun et al, AJHG, 2010.

 Lorenz Fenk joined the Keays lab in 2009 as a bachelor student.
 Lorenz investigated whether C57/Bl6 mice can be conditioned to magnetic stimuli.
 He undertook a doctoral project at the University of Cambridge under the supervision of Dr Mario de Bono, and is currently a post-doc with Dr Gilles Laurent at the Max Plank Institute for Brain Research.